Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 * Add to your tests path the file *selenium.py*
 * Run Selenium server from console
 * Execute your test from a console or the IDE

+For more on python client driver configuration look at :ref:`Python Client Driver Configuration <configuring-selenium-RC-python-reference>`.

 .NET client driver configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~